Carlito (wrestler): World Wrestling Council (1999–2003)

 In July 1999, Colón began working in the World Wrestling Council as a cameraman, then known by his actual nickname "Carly", being subtly introduced to the television programming.
 Soon after his first appearance, the promotion's main heel (or villainous) wrestler, Ray González, took an interest in him after learning his identity.
 After weeks of being pestered, Colón responded by punching González, which resulted in a beat-down by the dominant heel stable, La Familia del Milenio.
 At Aniversario 1999, Colón interrupted a match between González and Colón Sr., aiding his father by interrupting while wielding a shovel, which became his trademark weapon early in his career.
 The feud between Colón Sr. and González continued, with him interfering on his father's behalf.
 The final match of this feud concluded in the same manner that the first Aniversario encounter.
 Soon after, vignettes depicting him training with Isaac Rosario began airing in WWC's show, Superestrellas de la Lucha Libre.
 Colón made his in-ring debut in January 2000 by defeating Félix Tapia, a jobber and member of La Familia.
 He was immediately booked in a major push, defeating almost the entirety of the heel locker room during the following two weeks.
 Despite being active for less than three months, he earned the support of the WWC fanbase.

 On January 29, 2000, Colón defeated González to become the youngest wrestler to win the WWC Universal Heavyweight Championship.
-Following his victory, he was engulfed by fans and carried to the locker room by the Ejercíto de la Justicia, the main fan-favorite stable in the promotion.
 González countered by creating a coalition of wrestlers that had feuded with Colón Sr. in the past, led by Hercules Ayala and Ramón Álvarez.
 On February 19, 2000, Colón dropped the Universal Heavyweight Championship to González, following intervention from Álvarez.
 This led to a double feud against Álvarez and Ayala, from which he emerged victorious.
 During this time frame, he also wrestled One Man Gang, who was involved a storyline where a $10,000 bounty was placed by La Familia to "end his career".
 On July 16, 2000, Colón defeated González to recover the championship in the main event of Aniversario, the promotion's anniversary event.
 This was followed with a feud with Curt Hennig, brought in by La Familia, who won the title by pinning him on September 30, 2000.
 Both met in a rematch the following event, with the championship being held-up following a time limit draw.
 On November 25, 2000, Colón recovered the belt by defeating Hennig in a no-disqualification contest without time limit.
 On December 3, 2000, Colón wrestled "The Botswana Beast" Benjamin Peacock to a double count out.
 In his next match, he defeated Horace Hogan.